 Prices for W516 cards, like other strip issues, vary strongly and how well a card has been cut plays a role in determining value.
 Cards that have been torn from the strip instead of neatly cut generally see lower returns.

 Halfway decent commons generally start around $15-20 and increase in price depending on the player and condition.
 The most expensive cards are for Ruth and Cobb.
-Even in low-grade, Cobb cards often exceed $150 while Ruth cards are more than double that even for a card that has been poorly cut.
-Still, those prices are obviously lower than what you will find for most Ruth and Cobb tobacco or candy issues.
+While no longer priced what they were a few years ago, they are still lower than what you will find for most Ruth and Cobb tobacco or candy issues.

 You can see W516 cards listed on eBay by clicking here.